mjpernot/mongo-rep-admin/README.md

   * Show priority for members in replication set.
   * Check status of replication for members in replica set and print errors.
   * Check status of replication for members in replica set and print all.
-  * Insert results into a Mongo database.
+  * Ability to sent output to standard out, file, or insert results into a Mongo database.

 # Prerequisites: